Sitefinity/sitefinity-aspnetcore-mvc-samples/src/migrate-data-to-cms/README.md

 # Migrate data to CMS
 This example demonstrates how you can create items with the C# RestSdk and authenticate to the CMS.

+**NOTE:** The example is build with the .Net 6 Framework, but can be adapted to .Net Framework or earlier versions of .Net as long as they support the .Net Standard 2 Framework (since the RestSdk is built with it).

 ## Prerequisites - Configure Sitefinity CMS

 ### Create a user